TheaGal/BTZC_game_engine/Hawsoo_devnotes_enemy_aggression_reading.md

     - CPU will rest by not attacking, essentially a 様子見.
     > Mmmm for this, I think just not paying attention to the posture buildup is fine.

+    > So only if PC is not aggressive, then CPU has the ability to decide to idle, which helps lower posture buildup meter.

 3. CPU detects PC entered close-range.
     - CPU will interpret this as aggression, and perform an attack.

+    > For case 3 and case 4, there should just be a "activate close-range" distance (`acrd`), and then a "deactivate close-range" distance (`dcrd`).
+        > `dcrd > acrd` should be true always (and `acrd` and `dcrd` should not be close together), so that there's a solid difference between the distances, and there's deadzone instead of being fickle.

 4. CPU detects PC running away (distance keeps growing for x-seconds).